Most fitness myths are harmless, but some can keep you from getting the best out of exercise, or at least slow your progress.

 20 Common Fitness Myths Busted Summary

-I hope this article on 20 common fitness myths busted has helped to dispel some of the misinformation that is out there about diet and exercise.
+I hope this article outlining the most prevalent fitness myths has helped to dispel some of the misinformation that is out there about diet and exercise.
 When it comes to these two topics, everyone has an opinion.
-The next time you hear a weight loss tip or workout “fact”, don’t take it at face value.
+The next time you hear a weight loss tip or workout “fact,” don’t take it at face value.
 Research the topic.
 Doing so could stop you from wasting time and effort on something that has no basis in reality.